SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Non-detections in Systems with Previously Reported Planets

 \subsection{HD 102365}

 HD 102365 (HIP 57443; HR 4523; GJ 442 A; TIC 454082369) is a G2V star \citep{Gray+2006AJ} at a distance of $d = 9.319 \pm 0.008 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
-The star has one known planet, HD~102365~b, which was discovered using 12 years of UCLES Doppler data from the Anglo-Australian Planet Search \citep{Tinney+2011ApJ}.
-The mass ($M_{\rm p} \sin i = 16.0 \pm 2.6 \,{\rm M_\oplus}$) and orbit ($P = 122.1 \pm 0.3 \,{\rm d}$) of this planet were later confirmed and refined using additional RVs from HIRES, HARPS, and PFS \citep{Laliotis+2023AJ}.
-Interestingly, while \citet{Laliotis+2023AJ} found a consistent orbital period of $P = 121.3 \pm 0.25 \,{\rm d}$, they measured a somewhat lower mass of $M_{\rm p} \sin i = 9.34_{-1.50}^{+1.52}\,{\rm M_\oplus}$.
-We did not detect HD~102365~b in this work, as the planet's mass lies just below the FPCC we calculated for this star using only 116 RVs from HARPS and HIRES.
-The additional observations from UCLES and PFS would likely be necessary to detect the known planet.
+The star has one known planet, HD~102365~b, which was discovered using 12 years of UCLES data \citep{2011ApJ...727..103T}.
+The mass ($M_{\rm p} \sin i = 16.0 \pm 2.6 \,{\rm M_\oplus}$) and orbit ($P = 122.1 \pm 0.3 \,{\rm d}$) of this planet were later confirmed and refined using additional RVs from HIRES, HARPS, and PFS \citep{2023AJ....165..176L}.
+Strangely, we did not detect HD~102365~b in this work despite analyzing 373 RVs from HARPS, HIRES, CES-LC, CES-VLC, PFS and UCLES.
+In the instrument-by-instrument GLS periodogram of the RVs, a significant $\sim$120 signal is clearly present.
+However, this peak only appears in the UCLES RV periodogram.
+This suggests that the $122$-day signal may be an instrumental effect associated with UCLES.
+It may also be that the lower-precision measurements from CES-LC and CES-VLC effectively dilute the UCLES signal to the point where it disappears from the periodogram.
+We recommend additional follow-up analysis of this signal to determine whether it is a bona fide planet or instrumental systematic.